-Screen printing is a traditional form of decoration that has been adapted for prompt and reliable modern use in the promotional product industry.
+Screen printing is a traditional form of decoration that has been adapted for prompt and reliable modern use in the promotional merchandise industry.
 The screen print process involves transferring ink through a purpose-built screen featuring a design, directly onto the flat surface of an object.
 As screen printing is one of the oldest methods of promotional decoration, our screen print team have years of experience branding on popular products such as t-shirts, bottles, and notebooks.

 The Screen Printing Process for Promotional Products